Jbleezy/BO2-Reimagined/README.md

 ### Maxis Drone
 * Added hint strings for purchased, can only be one, and cooling down
+* Buildable table model sits on top of the stand
+* Rotated buildable table model 90 degrees
 * Switches back to correct weapon after deploying

 ## Bank